Before I get into my Genesis review, I want to make one thing clear:

 If you go to the options panel for the Framework alone, all you get is some basic theme settings and SEO settings:

-To get something a little more aesthetic, you need to add a child theme.
+To get something a little more aesthetic and more options, you need to add a child theme.
 Don’t worry, installing your child theme is as simple as uploading it like any other theme.
 Once you do that, you’ll see something that looks like an actual WordPress theme:

 Customizing the Genesis Framework

-To customize your Genesis child theme, you’ll use the standard WordPress Customizer, which lets you make changes with a real-time preview.
+To customize your Genesis child theme, you’ll use the standard WordPress Customizer or Gutenberg Block Editor, which lets you make changes with a real-time preview.
 If you’ve ever used the WordPress Customizer, there aren’t really any surprises here.

 For example, to quickly change your color scheme, you just need to choose from the dropdown: